csvpath/csvpath/README.md

                         count()==2
                     ]
     """)

     for i, line in enumerate( path.next() ): print(f"{i}: {line}")
-    print(f"The csvpath varibles collected are: {path.variables}")
+    print(f"The varibles collected are: {path.variables}")
 ```

 The csvpath says:
 - Open test.csv
 - Scan lines 5 through 25
-- Match the second time we see a line where the first column equals "Frog" and set the variable called  "lastname" to "Bats"
+- Match the second time we see a line where the first column equals `Frog` and set the variable called  `lastname` to "Bats"

 Another path that does the same thing a bit more simply might look like: